alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/connection.md

 ### repository-config.xml file

 A `repository-config.xml` is like a `persistence.xml` for JPA that define one or more persistence unit.
 The `repository-config.xml` file is located in root classpath.
-It may be used to specify the connection properties to `Repository` façade and another parameters.
+It may be used to specify the connection properties to `Repository` façade and other parameters.

 |Property                                | Description       |